AlyshaJohnson/Journey_to_green/README.md

 **HTML and CSS**

 - 1 error and 2 warnings were returned when passing through the official W3C Validator originally, however these were fixed and the code updated.
-[W3C validator](<insert link to report>)
+[W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Falyshajohnson.github.io%2FJourney_to_green%2Findex.html)

 **Performance**

-- Results can be seen through the official [Lighthouse](<insert link to report>) report.
+- Results can be seen through the official [Lighthouse](https://googlechrome.github.io/lighthouse/viewer/?psiurl=https%3A%2F%2Falyshajohnson.github.io%2FJourney_to_green%2Findex.html&strategy=mobile&category=performance&category=accessibility&category=best-practices&category=seo&category=pwa&utm_source=lh-chrome-ext) report.

 As part of the performance test through Lighthouse, some changes were made:
-- Accessibility (aria-label) tags were implemented on all buttons to improve the score from 87 to 100.
+- Accessibility (aria-label) tags were implemented on all buttons to improve the score from 87 to 97.
-- The cache policy was amended to increase the length of number of seconds the browser should cache the resource.
+- The cache policy was amended to increase the length of number of seconds the browser should cache the resource, this increased the score from 74 to 80.
 - The image file sizes needed to be compressed so reduce the impact on performance.
 This was successfully done using [tinyPNG](https://tinypng.com/).

 ### 4.3 User Testing